jquery/jquery-wp-content/README.md

 1. Go to `http://dev.jquery.com` and walk through the standard WordPress installation. `web-base-template` includes a special install script that will initialize the entire network.

+## Auto-Updates
+Changes pushed to master will be pulled onto the stage domain.

 ## Copyright

 Copyright 2012 jQuery Foundation and other contributors.
 All rights reserved.